ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 38:28 [[start:2308630][end:2314550]] The minimization of free energy transfers to the network, thereby shaping the environment.
 [[start:2315370][end:2322630]] We can see here how there is a loop where the environment both shapes the individual, who will in turn continuously shape the environment.
-[[start:2323690][end:2338474]] Interestingly, some studies have identified a reverse confirmation bias whereby some people actually do seek out information in an explorative manner, which again aligns with this idea of active inference.
+[[start:2323690][end:2338474]] Interestingly, some studies have identified a reverse confirmation bias whereby some people actually do seek out information in an explorative manner, which again aligns with this idea of Active Inference.
 [[start:2338522][end:2349662]] Epistemic value and here we may try to ponder why certain people are more likely to break out of their echo chambers rather than stay in them.
 [[start:2349796][end:2367830]] This may align, potentially with deep temporal models, whereas we can see value at a later point in time and perhaps focus more on this expected value rather than on the direct value of the confirmation bias.